McKayRansom/tron-io/README.md

 - [ ] Computer sounding names?
 - [ ] Server browser
 - [ ] Teams
-- [ ] Steam armegetron: Explosions, teams, etc..
+- [ ] Steal armegetron: Explosions, teams, etc..
 - [ ] Sprite or diff thing for head
 - [ ] Head interpolation
+- [ ] Virtual Gamepad drag instead of click
+- [ ] Spritesheet with: Simple bike sprite, gamepad arrows/buttons
+- [ ] Animations: Death explosion and slow fade to black, countdown to start, etc
+- [ ] Sounds/music obvy
+- [ ] Keep playing the game for a few frames after all but one is dead
+- [ ] More AI enehancements